The harder thing in Tibet

-The next morning I awoke early, eager to create images of the Tibetans who’d come on pilgrimage.
-Most of them enduring untold hardships on their way to complete the Korma – a simple loop around Mount Kailash that was believed to erase a lifetime of sins.
+The next morning, I awoke early, eager to create images of the Tibetans who’d come on pilgrimage.
+Most of them endured untold hardships on their way to complete the Korma – a simple loop around Mount Kailash that was believed to erase a lifetime of sins.

-As I was sitting on a rock wondering how I’d approach a Tibetan, a Tibetan approached me.
+As I was sitting on a rock wondering how I’d approach a Tibetan, one approached me.
 Wrapped in traditional maroon and saffron, he stood spinning a prayer wheel.
 The Buddhist monk smiled, and took the rock next to mine.

 “Desh-dee-delay (Hello),” I said in Tibetan.

 After he’d given me the nod, I raised my camera to make an image.

 When I did, the monk became fixed on a bracelet that hung from my wrist.
 On it were the words in Sanskrit that read, “Om Mani Padme Hung (Behold the jewel within the lotus flower)” – the Buddhist mantra celebrating, among other things, the miracle of consciousness, the attention to thought and action, and the balance between the head and the heart.

 Returning his gaze, I quickly motioned from my head to my chest.
 When I did his eyes lit.